joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

    tas_p1_fc.values = forecast_array

 Here, the `tas_p1_fc.values` attribute is filled with the data stored in `forecast_array`.
-The input array must have the shape `(5, 121, 240)` corresponding to the quintile, latitude, and longitude coordinates, respectively.
+The input array must have the shape `(5, 121, 240)` corresponding to the quintile, latitude, and longitude coordinates respectively.

 Submitting a Forecast to the AI Weather Quest
 ---------------------------------------------
-Once you have populated the DataArray with forecast probabilities, you can submit your forecast to the AI Weather Quest.
+Once you have populated the DataArray with forecasted probabilities, you can submit your forecast to the AI Weather Quest.
 Use the `AI_WQ_forecast_submission` function:

 .. code-block:: python